Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Attack volume over time, bucketed by hour or day' and provides specific example queries, making the purpose very clear.
-It effectively distinguishes itself from sibling tools by focusing on temporal volume trends rather than individual event details.
+The description clearly states the tool's purpose: 'Attack volume over time, bucketed by hour or day.'
+It provides specific use-case examples ('show attack trends this week', 'was there a spike on port 22?') and distinguishes itself from sibling tools by focusing on temporal volume trends rather than enrichment or search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.